supersketchy/Obsidian-Things/News Articles to Read(and possibly annotate)/From HackerNews/README.md

 All news articles that have been annotated have been renamed to ANNOTATED_Article name.
-Every other article will thus start with B_Article name
+Every other article will thus start with B_Article name make sure to include hackernews link, so that you can read comments